4 Different Types of Security Systems

 An electric home alarm has its benefits and disadvantages just like the rest.
 This alarm is more commonly used for most homes that are being built at this time of installation.
 It will monitor windows and doors and send a small beep when they are opened.
 This can be great for security but also if you have small children that you do not want opening certain doors and windows.

-On the less advantageous side, other outside electrical currents can interfere with your alarm and make it not work properly.
+On the less advantageous side, other outside electrical currents can interfere with your alarm and make it operate erratically.
 Lightning has also been known to interfere with these electric systems.